fl4shk/snow64_cpu/docs/outputs/snow64_instruction_set.md

 			* Scalar Mnemonic:  <code>shls</code>
 			* Vector Mnemonic:  <code>shlv</code>
 			* Note:  Shift left
-			* Note:  For floats, this
-operation treats all operands as 16-bit signed integers.
+			* Note:  this operation always uses 64-bit components of the input register(s) (no casting is performed), and saves the result to the destination register as if the destination register was tagged as 64-bit
 		* <b>shr</b> dDest, dSrc0, dSrc1
 			* Opcode:  0x9
 			* Scalar Mnemonic:  <code>shrs</code>